 Please do not park in the street.
 I will not look at, unload or load a piece of equipment in the street.

 For the past seven years I have gone above and beyond to accommodate people (nights & weekends), and they never show up nor have the courtesy to call let me know that they changed their mind.

-Approximately 75% of all repair work can be prevented, but I am in the repair business not the consulting business of how to maintain or repair equipment and small engines.
+Approximately 75% of all repair work can be prevented.
+I am not in the consulting business of how to maintain or repair equipment and small engines.
 If you take the time to read and follow the owner’s manual and perform the scheduled maintenance, then your equipment will last longer.
-I did not manage to reach the age of 70 without being pro-active in my healthcare.